-Seqwater is continuously adapting and improving its posture through a range of activities, initiatives and projects.
+Seqwater is continuously adapting and improving its position through a range of activities, initiatives and projects.
 This includes activities such as:

-- · reacting to changing global cyber threats - monitoring changes to the cyber standards and regulatory environments - updating and enhancing controls to technical networks, systems and environments - using systems to monitor, detect and react to anomalous behaviour in technology systems.
+- · reacting to changing global cyber threats - · monitoring changes to the cyber standards and regulatory environments - · updating and enhancing controls to technical networks, systems and environments - · using systems to monitor, detect and react to anomalous behaviour in technology systems - planning and conduct of cyber security exercises to improve response and recovery - · increasing focus on awareness and training.